 Now that you know what it is, how does it apply today, in your day-to-day Forex trading?
 Well, as I mentioned earlier, it is an analysis of chart patterns in an attempt to discover the direction markets might take.
 The Gartley pattern is used to confirm whether there is an actual reversal in a trend or if it is just a fake-out.
 It also involves a lot of Fibonacci, so you should be clear on using the Fibonacci retracement.

-The 222 pattern is defined by 5 basis points – X, A, B, C and D in a pattern such as the one below:
+The 222 patterns are defined by 5 basis points – X, A, B, C, and D in a pattern such as the one below:

-The trend between X and A represents the previous trend while AB is the correction, BC the recovery, CD the second correction and finally the original trend resumes after point D. Market correction is common in the Forex market, so there have to be some fulfilled conditions to distinguish the Gartley pattern from regular market correction.
+The trend between X and A represents the previous trend while AB is the correction, BC the recovery, CD the second correction, and finally the original trend resumes after point D. Market correction is common in the Forex market, so there has to be some fulfilled conditions to distinguish the Gartley pattern from a regular market correction.
 (Looking for market correction)